/*replace exisiting header phone area with number between a tags*/

 If you were injured on a ladder or fell from one, you should contact a personal injury attorney immediately.
 An experienced attorney can protect your legal rights and advise you of your remedies.
 A personal injury attorney can help you recover the compensation you deserve for your New York City ladder accident injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience obtaining compensation for victims of New York City ladder accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, and Long Island's Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, and Long Island's Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.